darlinho/dverify/docs/INTEROPERABILITY.md

   - *[token config]*`:`*[Base64 RSA public key]*`:`*[Expiry date seconds]*`:`*[Base64 variant]*

   **Components:**
   - **[token config]:** Configuration details for the token.
-Current implementations accept either `jwt` or `uuid` as valid values.
+Current implementations accept either `jwt` or `id` as valid values.
   - **[Base64 RSA public key]:** Encoded RSA public key, used for verifying tokens.
   - **[Expiry date seconds]:** Specifies the expiration time in seconds, enabling automatic removal of outdated entries.
   - **[Base64 variant]:** Represents additional data related to the `[token config]`.
     1. For the `jwt` *token config,* this value is optional and may be omitted.
-    2. For the `uuid` *token config,* this value contains the JWT to be verified or extracted using the public key.
+    2. For the `id` *token config,* this value contains the JWT to be verified or extracted using the public key.

 ## 🔐 Deterministic Unique ID Generation